COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Weeklylog.md

 ## **Next Steps**

-### **Immediate**
+### **Immediate (Monday Presentation Prep)**
+- **Final Rehearsal:** Conduct a full team rehearsal of the presentation and live demo to ensure smooth hand-offs between members.
-- Final code freeze and preparation for submission/demo.
+- **Code Freeze:** Enforce a strict code freeze to ensure stability for the Monday demo.
-- Ensure all documentation (README, User Guide) matches the final CLI structure.
-- Conduct final full-system regression test.
+- **Demo Dry-Run:** Verify the "happy path" for the demo (Login -> Analyze -> Rank -> Resume) works flawlessly on the presentation machine.
+- **Final Submission:** Submit the final source code, documentation, and video deliverables before the deadline.

 ### **Future Work**
-- Preparation for Milestone 3 (if applicable) or Project Wrap-up.
+- **Post-Presentation Review:** Discuss feedback received from the instructors/TAs during the demo.
+- **Final Wrap-up:** cleanup repository and archive the project for the term.
 ---

 ## **Burnup Chart**